F5Networks/f5-telemetry-streaming/docs/userguide/http-methods.rst

 ~~~~
 To send your declaration to Telemetry Streaming, use the POST method to the URI
 ``https://<BIG-IP>/mgmt/telemetry/declare`` and put your declaration in the
-body of the post (after :doc:`authentication <authentication>`).
+body of the post.
 If successful, you see a success message, and the system
 echoes your declaration back to you.
 In addition to deploying a declaration,
 POST supports more actions, like reporting a previous declaration (useful with
 remote targets since GET may only have localhost credentials) or returning the